singh-karanpal/Capstone/README.md

 ⚠️**Warning:** don't upload any other file, it may contain sensitive information.

-4. Open and run the models in [Google Colab](https://colab.research.google.com/)
+4. Open and run the models in [Google Colab](https://colab.research.google.com/).
+You can upload [this](https://github.com/UBC-MDS/591_capstone_2020_bc-stats-mds/blob/master/notebooks/final_model.ipynb) notebook to Colab for training the main theme model and [this](https://github.com/UBC-MDS/591_capstone_2020_bc-stats-mds/blob/master/notebooks/Subtheme_Models.ipynb) notebook to train the subtheme models.

+5. Follow the instructions in the notebooks specified in previous step to run and save the models.
+Make sure to download the saved model(s) from your Google Drive and replace the trained models in `models/Theme_Model/` and `models/Subtheme_Models` directories.

-5. Run the following command at the command line/terminal from the root directory of this project to make predictions on the validation and test set and render the final report.
+6. Run the following command at the command line/terminal from the root directory of this project to make predictions on the validation and test set and render the final report.
 ```
 make advance_evaluation
 ```